 14. Benito N, Moreno A, Miro JM, Torres A. Pulmonary infections in HIV-infected patients: an update in the 21st century.
 Eur Respir J 2012;39:730-45.

 17. Pate MB, Smith JK, Chi DS, Krishnaswamy G. Regulation and dysregulation of immunoglobulin E: a molecular and clinical perspective.
-Clinical and Molecular Allergy 2010;8:1-13.
+Clin Mol Allergy 2010;8:1-13.

 20. Castro JG, Bryant MM.
-Management of Pneumocystis Jirovecii pneumonia in HIV infected patients: current options, challenges and future directions.
+Management of pneumocystis jirovecii pneumonia in HIV infected patients: current options, challenges and future directions.
 HIV/AIDS Res Palliative Care 2010;2:123-34.

 28. Groot HD, Mulder WMC, Tereehorst I. Utility of desensitization for allergy to antibiotics.
 Neth J Med 2012;70:58-62.